thomas4f/tilex.sh/README.md

 The script should (hopefully) properly account for window decorations, title bars and ensure that windows do not overlap.

 ## How to use
-1. First, configure your screen width and height, menu position and it's height, as well as your preferred gap size.
+1. First, configure your screen width and height, menu position and it's size, as well as your preferred gap size.
 2. Next, configure your window position presets as arrays, with X, Y, width and height values separated by commas.
 3. Finally, invoke the script with the desired position as the first argument.
 Optionally provide an index to set it directly rather than cycling.